guptanikhil28/US-Pollutant-Emission-Analysis/README.md

 * <b> 𝚏𝚢𝚎𝚊𝚛 </b> The year of emissions recorded

-<b> Source Classification Code Table </b> This table provides a mapping from the SCC digit strings in the Emissions table to the actual name of the PM2.5 source.For example, source “10100101” is known as “Ext Comb /Electric Gen /Anthracite Coal /Pulverized Coal”.
+<b> Source Classification Code Table: </b> This table provides a mapping from the SCC digit strings in the Emissions table to the actual name of the PM2.5 source.For example, source “10100101” is known as “Ext Comb /Electric Gen /Anthracite Coal /Pulverized Coal”.

 ## Objective